stefanzweifel/asana-expander-extension/README.md

 # Asana Expander Browser Extension

 A browser extension to automatically expand comments and threads in Asana.

-You will never miss an important comment or sentence in your Asana tasks again.
+Do you also hate to click on those "See more" links in Asana, just to see the last sentence of a longer comment?
+Or did you also miss an important comment in a longer comment thread in an Asana Task?

+This extension solves this problem my automatically clicking on those links whenever you open a task with many comments or when a comment is longer than 300 characters.

 ## Installation